14 Ways In Which Cross Browser Testing Ensures A Better UX

 12. Vertical Text Orientation

 After considering cross browser testing of fonts, the next thing you would need to add on your checklist would be text orientation.
 Websites are written in native languages such as Mandarin, Japanese, etc. present the text orientation from right to left or even vertical orientation from top to bottom.
-However, text orientation is not just limited to native languages, it has been another one of the great trends of web design from the past couple years.
+However, text orientation is not just limited to native languages, it has been another one of the great trends of web design from the past couple of years.
 Have you come across a website where the text orientation is vertical?
 Here is an evident example.

 Many times you may have come across a website where the text is vertically oriented but you may have failed to realize!
 Here is a good example.